Our Review Process

 While it is important to know how to treat any leg pain in diabetic patients, its prevention would always be more important.
 Why wait for your fever to turn to malaria?
 Similarly, why wait for leg cramps to turn into something major?
 Here are a few things can you can do to make sure that your leg pains do not come, or even if they occur, do not escalate:

 Taking care of the different organs of your body is important in diabetes management.
-This means that not only the blood sugars but also the kidneys, feet, heart, fat, weight, etc need to be monitored in case of a diabetes diagnosis.
+This means that not only the blood sugars but also the kidneys, feet, heart, fat, weight, etc. need to be monitored in case of a diabetes diagnosis.
 Understand the vitality of protecting and having healthy legs and feet as these are one of the parts that are first to experience damage.
 The signs and symptoms of leg pain and cramps can vary- be aware of how your body experiences pain.
 Prevent and treat any symptoms at the earliest and do not neglect them no matter how minor they may seem.
+Also know how diabetes is caused.

 It can differ in different people, however, most commonly, it can feel like a sharp and shooting pain across the leg.
 Some may also experience dull throbbing.
 Some might get them as cramps.
 Some may feel a needle-like poking, etc.